 MS. FERTIG: I don't want to really mention names.
 I don't want to mention circumstances.
 But I am going to tell you, yes, and could things -- okay.
 Never mind.
 I'm not going to get into any thoughts.
 I just think that we need look at whether we could have done this better from day one and saved money and produced a product a whole lot faster if he had listened to some of the input from the community.
-And I don't know how you quantify that, but I will forever, I think many of us here at this table that sat in this room in 2014 are going to always feel that we could have delivered a better project faster if we had just listened to the community.
-So that's one thing.
+And I don't know how you quantify that, but I will forever, I think many of us here at this table that sat in this room in 2014 are going to always feel that we could have delivered a better to have and communicate that to them.
+And we'll do the same thing with some school groups as well so that we can have a scope that is in line with what different stakeholders are expecting.